sh1boot/sh1boot.github.io/_posts/2025-04-16-more-efficient-nonsense-text.md

 Well-optimised LZ decoders with low-complexity input decoders advertise rates as high as a couple of GB/s on top-end machines.
 After a bit of tweaking I got my JavaScript-based generator up to 20MB in around 200ms, or 100MB/s.
-Just one order of magnitude; which is probably OK.
+Just one order of magnitude less; which is probably OK.

-But this only needed heavy optimisation because I cannot get crawlers to execute javascript on their end.
+This only needed heavy optimisation because I cannot get crawlers to execute javascript on their end.

 But actually there _is_ a programmable client-side mechanism I might be